 California High-Speed Rail Authority.
 Leader of the legal team advising on key elements of the high-speed train system connecting the state’s major urban centers.
-Among many assignments, we advise on the procurement of track and systems using a performance-based design-build-maintain method and administration of the design-build civil contracts.
+Among many assignments, we advise on the procurement of track and systems using a performance-based design-build-maintain delivery method and administration of the design-build civil contracts.
 We also helped draft procurement and contract documents and oversaw the award of a nearly $1 billion design-build contract for the first section.
-We also assisted organizational conflicts of interest and federal and state environmental permitting.

 Legislative Counsel – State Capitol Building Annex.
 Key member of the legal team advising the Joint Rules Committee of the State of California, through the Legislative Counsel’s Bureau, with respect to two significant State Capitol Building projects.
 One project is the demolition and replacement of the Capitol’s 66-year-old Annex.
 The project is a $500 million undertaking and is being delivered through a construction manager at risk contract.
 The new Annex will bring modern design features, better accessibility, more efficient energy use, and increased safety to the Capitol.
 Our services include drafting the procurement and contract documents for both the architect and the construction manager at risk.
 We are also advising on a new Visitor/Welcome Center to be added to the West Wing of the Capitol.
 That project will create an enclosed underground queuing and events areas, security screening points and a visitor center with two exhibit halls, an orientation room, a docents lounge, and office space.
 The $40 million project is being delivered through a progressive design-build contract.